 The second proceeding was initiated in April 2017 by Ferring against Serenity Pharmaceuticals, LLC, Reprise Biopharmaceutics, LLC and another party (who was subsequently dismissed from the litigation).
 In this proceeding, Ferring is seeking a declaratory judgment that the Patents-in-Suit are invalid and unenforceable and that Ferring's Nocdurna product does not infringe the Patents-in-Suit.
 On June 28, 2018, Serenity and Reprise filed their answer and asserted affirmative defenses to Ferring's declaratory judgment complaint, and (together with Avadel) filed counterclaims asserting that the use of Ferring's Nocdurna product infringes several claims of the '203 and '321 patents and seeking a declaratory judgment that the name NOCTIVA does not infringe any trademark that Ferring holds with respect to the Nocdurna product.
-On July 19, 2018, Ferring asserted a claim for alleged infringement by NoctivaTM with respect to Ferring's Nocdurna trademark and has indicated that it will seek a permanent injunction with respect to the use of the name NOCTIVA.
+On July 19, 2018, Ferring asserted a claim for alleged infringement by NoctivaTM with respect to Ferring's Nocdurna trademark and has indicated that it will seek a permanent injunction with respect to the name NOCTIVA.
 On July 23, 2018, Avadel, Serenity and Reprise filed a motion for preliminary injunction seeking to prevent Ferring from launching its Nocdurna product pending resolution of trial on the merits, which has been set to commence under an accelerated schedule on January 14, 2019.
-No date is set for a hearing on the motion for preliminary injunction, but Ferring has indicated that it will ask the court to "collapse" preliminary injunction proceedings with the accelerated trial on the merits.
-Ferring previously agreed to provide the court (as well as Avadel, Serenity and Reprise) with 30-days advance notice of the launch of Nocdurna.
+The hearing on the motion for preliminary injunction, concluded on October 25, 2018.
+In addition, the court heard oral arguments from the parties regarding three pending motions on October 29, 2018.
+The parties are currently awaiting rulings from the court regarding the preliminary injunction and other motions.